data-gov-ie/cso2rdf/README.md

 ie-linked-data
 ==============

-This is a suite of scripts used in dealing with converting the legacy statistical datasets to linked data.
+This is a suite of scripts and data files used in dealing with converting the legacy statistical datasets to linked data.
 It contains:

+* Scripts
-1. a parser for PC-Axis format
+  * a parser for PC-Axis format

+* Data files
+  * Codelists
+  * Concepts
+  * Data structure definitions
+  * Datasets